neogeek/neogeek.github.io/_posts/2014-07-01-from-zero-to-open-source.md

 layout: post
 title: From Zero To Open Source
 description: I used to be well known amongst my peers as the developer who built 80% of something and then gave up or lost interest.
 "Name one thing you have ever finished" is something that I would often hear in jest.
-keywords: open source github bitbucket facade sniff
+keywords: open source github bitbucket facadejs sniff
-favorite: true
 ---

 > "Name one thing you have ever finished."